atong01/website/content/home/workshops.md

 headless: true

 # Order that this section appears on the page.
-weight: 100
+weight: 40

 title: Workshops
-subtitle: 'nd other presentations without proceedings'
+subtitle: 'and other presentations'

 content:
   # Filter on criteria